-- 1.1 This Statement accompanies a planning application for the retrospective change of use of the existing single-family dwelling to a Home under Multiple Occupation. - 1.2 The change of use has not carried out and does not propose any external alterations to the property, or any changes to the frontage or rear garden areas to the plot. - 1.3 In most cases this kind of change of use would have been caught under Permitted Development criteria under Class L. - 1.4 However, Hillingdon Borough Council have placed an Article 4 Direction over the Uxbridge South and Brunel Wards, of which this property falls into. - 1.5 The property was occupied as an HMO on 24th January 2024.
-At the time of occupation, the applicant was not aware that the site fell within an Article 4 Area relating to permission being required for changing the use to an HMO.
-There was no intentional breach of planning control in January, and the applicant has sought to remedy the situation at their earliest opportunity on discovering the site falls within an Article 4 designation. - 1.6 The application site has no relevant planning history and there are no applications proposing HMO uses within Walford Road, although two properties have HMO Licences from the information found on the Council's website. - 1.7 The application site comprises of a single storey detached bungalow on the southern side of Walford Road.
-The first seven houses on the southern side of Walford Road, which runs west to east, are detached bungalows, before the street scene changes to being predominately a mix of pairs of semi-detached two storey properties and two storey terraced properties.
+- 1.1 This Statement accompanies a planning application for the use of the dwellinghouse as a Home under Multiple Occupation (C4) for up to 6 people. - 1.2 The application does not propose any external alterations to the property, or any changes to the frontage or rear garden areas to the plot. - 1.3 In most cases this kind of change of use would have been caught under Permitted Development criteria under Class L. - 1.4 However, Hillingdon Borough Council have placed an Article 4 Direction over the Uxbridge South and Brunel Wards, of which this property falls into. - 1.5 The application site has no relevant planning history and there are no applications proposing HMO uses within Walford Road, although two properties have HMO Licences from the information found on the Council's website.
+These are located at Nos 36 and 43 Walford Road. - 1.6 The road itself is only 300m in length, and has around 70 properties on it.
+Currently there is approximately 2.85% of the properties having been converted to an HMO. - 1.7 The application site comprises of a single storey detached bungalow on the southern side of Walford Road.
+The first seven houses on the southern side of Walford Road, which runs west to east, are detached bungalows, before the street scene changes to being predominately a mix of pairs of semi-detached two storey properties and two storey terraced properties. - 1.8 The northern side of the road is very similar in appearance, with the addition of some pairs of semi-detached bungalows. - 1.9 Uxbridge town centre is less than one mile to the north, and approximately a 15 minute walk.
+Buckinghamshire New University Uxbridge Campus is also less than a mile to the north of the application site.

-- 1.8 The northern side of the road is very similar in appearance, with the addition of some pairs of semi-detached bungalows. - 1.9 Uxbridge town centre is less than one mile to the north, and approximately a 15 minute walk.
-Buckinghamshire New University Uxbridge Campus is also less than a mile to the north of the application site. - 1.10 Walford Road is not located within a Conservation Area and neither is the building listed, and whilst Walford Road is sited north of the Greenway Conservation Area, it has no immediate impacts on the setting of the Conservation Area. - 1.11 The road rises slightly from west to east.
+- 1.10 Walford Road is not located within a Conservation Area and neither is the building listed, and whilst Walford Road is sited north of the Greenway Conservation Area, it has no immediate impacts on the setting of the Conservation Area. - 1.11 The road rises slightly from west to east.
 The road has parking restrictions on it and parking permits are required to park in the designated parking areas along the road.